DigitalPublishingToolkit/TOD56/md/03chapter1.md

 sharing the *highest benefit* to users (in theory, digital capital business is a process of benefit sharing), what is gained by users cannot be compared with the benefits achieved by corporations or organizations that own technology.
+In *The Wretched of the Earth, Frantz Fanon once stated:

-In The Wretched of the Earth, Frantz Fanon once stated:
+> ‘The native must realize that colonialism never gives anything away for

-‘The native must realize that colonialism never gives anything away for nothing.’ [^47]
+> nothing.’ [^03chapter1_47]

 So *what* do tech owners exploit from their tech colonies?